tmpfs/prism-components/README.md

 } from 'react-native-prism-components'
 ```

+To view the components in action clone the repo, install dependencies and run the RN app.

 ## Getting Started

 Configure your application (see the Prism [Getting Started](https://github.com/fika-community/prism#getting-started) guide) and then you can import the components from `react-native-prism-components` to use them in your application.